 Make sure that the containers are backlogged at the timing screw infeed at all times.
-This will insure that the containers are placed in the timing screw pockets and not get damaged by the screw threads which could g happen if the containers are not shoulder to shoulder when entering the screw.
+This will ensure that the containers are placed in the timing screw pockets and will not get damaged by the screw threads which could happen if the containers are not shoulder to shoulder when entering the screw.
 A quick check is an easy way to keep the problem at bay.

 Guide rails opposite the screw are important to good container metering by a feed screw.
 Make sure that the guide rails are set at the proper elevation and spacing not to damage the screw when the containers are in the screw pockets and that the rails are parallel to the screw root diameter.